 A revocable trust (or living trust) is a legal document created during your lifetime to hold and manage your assets, allowing you to control them, avoid the public probate court process, and seamlessly transfer them to beneficiaries after death, all while retaining the power to change or cancel the trust anytime.

-Benefits of a Revocable living trust
+💡Benefits of a Revocable living trust

-A trust provides capabilities a will does NOT offer:
+Trusts provide capabilities a will does NOT offer:

 A trust works both during your lifetime and after your passing.
 When properly set up and funded, it allows your assets to be managed privately, avoids the probate court process, and provides clear instructions for how and when assets should be distributed to beneficiaries.